Buyruldu

 A buyruldu was a decree issued by a high-ranking official and passed to lower-ranking ones in the Ottoman Empire.
 It literally means "it was decreed" in Turkish, derived from the verb buyur- (to decree).

-A buyruldu could be issued by the grand vizier or other ministers such as defterdar (finance minister) in the capital; or by the beylerbey (provincial governors) in the country.
+A buyruldu could be issued by the grand vizier or other ministers such as defterdar (finance minister) in the capital or by a beylerbey (provincial governors) in the country.
 The decrees issued by the sultan were called ferman.